 The 26 year-old shooter was delighted with the win: “I feel so excited and honoured that so many people around the world have voted for me – I really appreciate it.”

-Kumwenda first played netball aged 15, in her village in Malawi, she is now an international netball star who plays professionally for Mainland Tactix in New Zealand, and she recognises the progress she has made: “This is important for me because netball has been my life from a very young age.
+Kumwenda first played netball aged 15, in her village in Malawi, she is now an international netball star who plays professionally for the Melbourne Vixens in Australia, and she recognises the progress she has made: “This is important for me because netball has been my life from a very young age.
 I would never have thought, in a million years, that I would win this award.

 “This has been a journey – a journey of small steps, with each step dreaming of the next.
 It has been a journey of great support from all around me – family, friends, coaches, team-mates and most of all my fans around the world.
 This is also important because, to all those young girls and boys just starting out with the same dream, I would say ‘don’t give up, get the right people around you and keep working hard’.”